rtmigo/tabular_dart/README.md

 | Winter | 12 | December  |   31 |   258 |
 ```

-Keep in mind that only vertical borders are part of Markdown.
-You can add
+Adding horizontal borders is also possible, but it can make the table not
-horizontal, but then GitHub will not see it as part of the table.
+conform to the Markdown standard.

 ## Switch border style